Tim Stimson

 To book a place on any of these courses please click on the underlined W.E.A link above and enter the course code in the search bar.

-PLEASE NOTE - These courses will be presented via Zoom in both the Autumn 2020 and Spring & Summer terms 2021.
+PLEASE NOTE - Courses available on Zoom in the Autumn 2023 may be subject to regional variations.
 See the W.E.A. website for updates.

 ADFAS 2016 - TOUR OF AUSTRALIA